 The unpleasant leaving the taste lasts for a long time.
 At a higher wine temperature The symptoms are even more obvious.
 For red wine is the Perceptual threshold through the overlapping ones tannins a bit higher, the error may not be perceived so strongly here.
 The main cause of "genuine cork treats" is the chemical trichloroanisole (TCA), the exact chemical name is 2,4,6-trichloroanisole.
 This was first proved in 1981 by Prof. H. Tanner at the Swiss Federal Research Institute in Wädenswil (Switzerland).
 This substance is produced by microbial methylation of trichlorophenol (TCP).
 That is, by microorganisms like molds the TCP is converted to TCA.
+Australia became the stuff in 2004 Methoxy-dimethylpyrazine isolated, which is the second cause.

 Likewise, chlorine-containing substances can be caused by polluted rainwater (for example, caused by bush or forest fires and industrial air pollution), by the use of pesticides in the vineyard and by the use of chlorine-containing substances in the winemaking respectively.
 In Europe, however, it is no longer possible to use plant protection products that could serve as precursors for TCA formation.
 In France, many Châteaux are currently renovating trusses and, in general, wooden beams impregnated with wood preservatives (TCP, other chlorophenols).
 These can evaporate and then enter the cellar atmosphere and from there into the wine.
 It is also possible to add up all chlorine sources.